-The Roderick Cox Music Initiative is a two-pronged effort to celebrate and commemorate Roderick Cox’s impact on communities of color in the Twin Cities, as well as the Cities as whole.
-Through a meteoric rise filled with formidable and seemingly insurmountable obstacles, Roderick, an African-American from Macon, Georgia, has cemented his place in the rarified and tradition-steeped world of orchestral conducting.
+The Roderick Cox Music Initiative is a two-pronged effort to celebrate and commemorate Roderick Cox’s impact on communities of color in the Twin Cities (Minneapolis – Saint Paul area), and beyond.
+Through a meteoric rise filled with formidable and seemingly insurmountable obstacles, Roderick has cemented his place in the rarified and tradition-steeped world of orchestral conducting.
 Roderick was the Minnesota Orchestras’ Associate and Assistant Conductor from 2015 – 2108 and is the winner of the prestigious 2018 Sir Georg Solti Conducting Award, given to outstanding young U.S. conductors.
 Roderick completed his work with the Minnesota Orchestra in 2018 and is currently based in Berlin, Germany.

-The 30-minute documentary, Conducting Life, follows Roderick Cox, a young African-American musician and aspiring conductor, as he tirelessly pursues the top position as the music director with a major orchestra.
+The 30-minute documentary, Conducting Life, follows Roderick Cox, a young African-American conductor, as he tirelessly pursues the top position as the music director with a major orchestra.
 Along the way his courage, resilience, and faith in himself are tested as he faces intense competition for the few sought after positions.
 In this intimate portrait, Conducting Life will explore Roderick’s talent and passion for music, his struggles and successes, his dogged determination, and the transformative power of music that propels him forward despite incredible odds.
 In 2015, at age 28, Roderick took a giant step towards achieving his dream— he was appointed assistant conductor of the Minnesota Orchestra in Minneapolis and in 2016 became the associate conductor.

 Despite his prodigious talents, Roderick faced unexpected challenges.
-Most of his peers grew up with the privilege and rigorous training of private music lessons, the professional grooming of youth orchestras and summer music camps, and teaching mentors who had nurtured their musical development since childhood.
+Most of his peers grew up with the privilege and rigorous training of private music lessons and teaching mentors who had nurtured their musical development since childhood.
 As he advanced towards the world of professional music, doubt began to push against his resolve.
 Did he really have what it takes to succeed?
 It was after graduation as Roderick sough to enter the rarified and tradition steeped world of classical conducting that he truly understood the obstacles that lay ahead.
 Positions for conductors in professional orchestras are even scarcer than seats for musicians.
 And in an era of growing diversity, the classical music community lags woefully behind.

 Why This Documentary